Iran internal crisis (2025–present): Government response

-Following the Iran–Israel war ceasefire, the Islamic Republic of Iran began a broad campaign of internal repression.
-These measures, encompassing mass arrests, forced deportations, accelerated executions, expanded surveillance, and intensified restrictions on civilians, have been labeled by news outlets such as France24, The Wall Street Journal and more, as indicative of heightened regime paranoia and a perceived threat of domestic unrest or infiltration.
+Following the Twelve-Day War ceasefire in June 2025, the Iranian government began a broad campaign of internal repression.
+These measures, encompassing mass arrests, forced deportations, accelerated executions, expanded surveillance, and intensified restrictions on civilians, have been labeled by news outlets such as France 24, The Wall Street Journal and more, as indicative of heightened government paranoia and a perceived threat of domestic unrest or infiltration.

 Despite the short duration of the war, the psychological and political impact on Iran was substantial, media using words such as "paranoia" and "unrest", highlighting the crisis.
 The Iranian government's limited ability to prevent or retaliate against the precision strikes, despite its claims of regional deterrence, shattered public confidence in its security doctrine.
 The war exacerbated existing socio-economic pressures and ignited widespread public anger, laying the foundation for the domestic crisis.

-As Iran loses influence abroad, its regional proxies like Hamas, Hezbollah, and the Houthis are weakened, the regime is tightening control domestically.
-Amnesty International’s Karg notes that, facing isolation, Tehran is reinforcing its grip at home through increased repression and likely more executions under vague foreign collaboration laws.
+As Iran lost influence abroad and its regional proxies, inclding Hamas and Hezbollah, were weakened, the government tightened control domestically.
+Amnesty International's Karg said that, facing isolation, Tehran is reinforcing its grip at home through increased repression and likely more executions under vague foreign collaboration laws.
 Information access is limited due to internet blackouts, but there are growing fears for political prisoners.
-Political scientist Mirzaei adds that hope in Western intervention has faded, making internal resistance even harder.
+Political scientist Mirzaei said that hope in Western intervention has faded, making internal resistance even harder.
 Both experts stress that while outside pressure such as economic sanctions and diplomatic negotiation, can influence human rights, real change must come from within Iran.

-A report from the National Council of Resistance of Iran highlights how rather than demonstrating unity or embarking on necessary structural reforms, the regime’s leadership has resorted to infighting and denial, hallmarks of a system in crisis.
+A report from the National Council of Resistance of Iran stated that rather than demonstrating unity or embarking on necessary structural reforms, the regime's leadership has resorted to infighting and denial, hallmarks of a system in crisis.
 Public disputes among officials, including discredited allegations such as refugee involvement in espionage, have only deepened internal mistrust and disarray.

-Mahmood Amiry Moghaddam, director of the Norway-based Iran Human Rights Organization, said Wednesday that the Islamic Republic is likely to ramp up repression in the wake of the ceasefire with Israel in order to "cover up military failures, prevent protests, and ensure its continued survival."
+Mahmood Amiry-Moghaddam, director of the Norway-based Iran Human Rights Organization, said in late June 2025 that the Islamic Republic is likely to ramp up repression in the wake of the ceasefire with Israel in order to "cover up military failures, prevent protests, and ensure its continued survival."
 Meanwhile, Iranian officials defended the government's approach.
 Esmail Baghaei, spokesperson for the Foreign Ministry, told Al Jazeera English, "Our people showed that they are resolute in their defense of national security and sovereignty."